A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by External Knowledge

 Next, we introduce popular NLG applications enhanced by knowledge base: \begin{itemize} \item \textbf{Question answering.} It is often difficult to generate proper answers only based on a given question.
 This is because, depending on what the question is looking for, a good answer may have different forms.
 It may completes the question precisely with the missing information.
 It may elaborate details of some part of the question.
 It may need reasoning and inference based on some facts and/or commonsense.
 So, only incorporating input question into neural generation models often fails the task due to the lack of commonsense/factual knowledge \cite{bi2019incorporating}.
 Related structured information of commonsense and facts can be retrieved from KBs. \item \textbf{Dialogue system.} The needs of KB in generating conversations or dialogues are relevant with QA but differ from two aspects.
 First, a conversation or dialogue could be open discussions when started by an open topic like ``\emph{Do you have any recommendations?}'' Second, responding an utterance in a certain step needs to recall previous contexts to determine involved entities.
 KB will play an important role to recognize dependencies in the long-range contexts. \end{itemize}

-To handle different kinds of relationships between KB and input/output sequences, these methods can be categorized into two methodologies: (M1) design supervised tasks around KB for joint optimization; (M2) enhance incorporation by selecting KB or facts.
+To handle different kinds of relationships between KB and input/output sequences, these methods can be categorized into two methodologies which is shown in Figure \ref{fig:overall_kb_e}: (M1) design supervised tasks around KB for joint optimization; (M2) enhance incorporation by selecting KB or facts.